 The first round of the Mathematical Olympiad will take place online during the month of September.
 To participate, you can register (https://firstround.mathematical.olympiad.ch/) after the 1st of September up till the end of September and take the exam online from 1 to 30 September.
 You can also ask your maths teacher if you can take the exam with your whole class.
 The exam lasts 75 minutes and is divided into four levels with ten questions each.
-If you are in grade 6 to 9, you have to answer the questions in levels 1, 2 and 3.
+If you are in grade 7 to 9, you have to answer the questions in levels 1, 2 and 3.
 If you are in grade 10 to 13, it is the levels 2, 3 and 4 questions.
 If you are not sure which category you belong to, do not hesitate to contact us.

 In the first round, you will be confronted with problems from number theory, combinatorics and geometry.
 The questions require almost no previous theoretical knowledge and mainly need creative and abstract thinking.
 You can find out more about the topics and style of the Mathematical Olympiad here.
 Last year's first exam can be found here.
 However, it is different from this year's exam and is only divided into 3 levels.

 The first exam consists of short questions that are quite different from the long problems in the following rounds.
 For this reason, even if you do not qualify directly, you can take the Second Round.
 For this, however, you need the recommendation of a teacher who informs us via email.